Donerkebap13/DonerSerializer/README.md

 // foo.m_int == 1337
 ```
 ## How to Serialize your custom classes
-In order to serialize you own classes, you just need to inherit from ``DonerSerialization::ISerializable`` and to define the desired reflection data [mentioned above](#how-to-use-it)
+In order to serialize you own classes, you just need to inherit from ``DonerSerialization::ISerializable`` and to define the desired reflection data as [mentioned above](#how-to-use-it)
 ```c++
 class Foo : DonerSerialization::ISerializable
 {